|Alma Mater:||Iowa State|

 Email Coach Ball

-Assistant coach Lou Ball enters his ninth season with Oklahoma women's gymnastics as the primary coach on vault and co-coach on uneven bars.
+Assistant coach Lou Ball enters his 10th season with Oklahoma women's gymnastics as the primary coach on vault and co-coach on uneven bars.

-The 2010 National Assistant Coach of the Year along with fellow OU assistant coach Tom Haley, Ball has aided OU to four top-three finishes at the NCAA Championships in 2010, 2011, 2013 and 2014, including Oklahoma's first-ever NCAA championship effort in 2014.
-The Sooners also notched NCAA runner-up finishes in 2010 and 2013.
+The 2010 National Assistant Coach of the Year along with fellow OU assistant coach Tom Haley, Ball has aided OU to five top-three finishes at the NCAA Championships in 2010, 2011, 2013, 2014 and 2015, including Oklahoma's first-ever NCAA championship effort in 2014.
+The Sooners also notched NCAA runner-up finishes in 2010 and 2013 and have finished no lower than third in the Super Six since their first appearance in 2010.

 Ball has been named Region Assistant Coach of the Year six times on his way to helping OU to six Big 12 Championships in the past eight years and five straight NCAA Regional titles.

-OU has garnered 19 All-America honors on bars and vault under Ball's leadership, including NCAA vault runner-up Madison Mooring in 2011 and top-five finishers Haley Scaman (third) and Maile'ana Kanewa (fourth) in 2014.
-Gymnasts at Oklahoma have brought home 12 awards on bars and eight on vault in the past seven seasons.
-Ball's efforts have also resulted in seven Big 12 champions on bars and six on vault for the Sooners.
+Gymnasts at Oklahoma have brought home 15 awards on bars and 12 on vault in the past seven seasons.
+Ball's efforts have also resulted in eight Big 12 champions on bars and seven on vault for the Sooners.

 On uneven bars, Ball and Haley coached senior Taylor Spears to first-team All-America honors at NCAAs for her performance.
 Ball and Haley's gymnasts won 11 total uneven bars titles throughout the season.